Are you planning a trip to Montreal?

-Get ready to experience a bustling vibe of the Old Port of Montreal.
+Get ready to experience the bustling vibe of the Old Port of Montreal.

 More importantly, it is the city’s center of sea trade in the 17th century.

-After being neglected during the 1970s, it has since been transformed into a dynamic waterfront district frequented by locals and tourists alike.
+After being neglected during the 1970s, it has since been transformed into a dynamic waterfront district.

 Furthermore, there is an urban beach (Place de l’Horloge) in the summer.